LiMinggang/madedit-mod/README.txt

 Mod v0.4.0
 1.New: No scroll bar for HTML/Markdown preview window #95
-2.New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98
+2.New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98 3.New: Dot match newline for Quick Search bar #103
 Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceDialog) #97
 Fix: Find Hex should be gray out if Regular expression was enabled(SearchReplaceInFilesDialog) #99
 Fix: Match whole words should be gray out if Regular expression was enabled(SearchReplaceDialog/SearchReplaceInFilesDialog) #100